-Jim Robertson (Vocals) line up A-G Tim Forsythe (Keyboards, Harmonica) line up A-G Domenic Angelicchio (Drums) line up A-F Danny Barrucco (Bass) line up A-E Dave Hannah (Guitar) line up A Don Duncan (Guitar) line up B, G Jean Pierre Lauzon (Guitar) line up C Richard Lasnier (Guitar) line up D Gary Marcus (Guitar) line up E Bob Burgess (Bass) line up F Louis McKelvey (Guitar) line up F Nick Farlowe (Drums) line up G
+Jim Robertson (Vocals) line up A-G Tim Forsythe (Keyboards, Harmonica) line up A-G Domenic Angelicchio (Drums) line up A-F Danny Barrucco (Bass) line up A-E Dave Hanna (Guitar) line up A Don Duncan (Guitar) line up B, G Jean Pierre Lauzon (Guitar) line up C Richard Lasnier (Guitar) line up D Gary Marcus (Guitar) line up E Bob Burgess (Bass) line up F Louis McKelvey (Guitar) line up F Nick Farlowe (Drums) line up G

 The original band was formed in the summer of 1966 by former Haunted members Jim Robertson and Tim Forsythe.
 Robertson was originally from Edinburgh, Scotland where he’d played sax in a group during 1964 before moving to Montreal.
 Based in Lachine, Quebec, the band made its debut at the local YMCA.

-Hannah left soon after the band started playing live.
+Hanna left soon after the band started playing live.
 However, the group went through a succession of lead guitarists, starting with Don Duncan, who left in September 1966, before McKelvey joined in December.
 His arrival coincided with that of Bob Burgess from The Haunted.
 In between Duncan leaving and McKelvey joining, Our Generation featured temporary stopgap guitarists, J P Lauzon, who went on to The Jaybees, Richard Lasnier and Gary Marcus from Oven.